 The Anxious Generation Summary

 One October afternoon in 2006, the 13-year-old Megan Meier hanged herself with a belt in her bedroom closet.
 Why?
-Like many teenagers back then, Megan had spent too much time on MySpace, and as it turned out, the mother of one of her classmates had been cyberbullying her under a fake profile.
+Megan had spent too much time on MySpace, and the mother of a classmate had been cyberbullying her under a fake profile.

 I wish Megan Meier’s story was a tragic one-off.
 Sadly, it’s only one of thousands.
 Between 2010 and 2020, the rate of suicide among US adolescents aged 10-14 has increased by an average of 121%.
 It begs one question above all: Why?
 Why would such a young person, a child, basically, ever have cause to end their own life?